josbeir/cakephp-synapse/README.md

 Discovery caching dramatically improves server startup performance by caching the discovered MCP elements (tools, resources, prompts).
 This can reduce startup time by up to 99%!

+> [!NOTE]
+> While caching improves performance, remember that this plugin is intended for development use.
+The caching feature is most useful when running the MCP server frequently during development sessions.

 ### Configuration

 Synapse uses CakePHP's built-in PSR-16 cache system.
 Configure caching in `config/synapse.php`: